 At St Nicholas’, Religious Education is a core subject, undertaken by all students, which follows diocesan guidelines in Key Stage 3, with a GSCE qualification in KS4.
 In Sixth Form, Spiritual and Moral Education lessons support the students in the mature development of their faith and moral identity and is accompanied by opportunities for service within the school community.

-Students share in daily prayers and reflection with tutors during morning form time, and with senior staff or the chaplain during assemblies.
+Students share in daily prayers and reflection with tutors during Sacred Space in form time, and with senior staff or the chaplain during assemblies.
 Prayers and reflections respond to the liturgical season or other important events during the year, encouraging students to recognise how their faith is informed and matured through the life of the Church or by considering issues such as democracy, charity or remembrance.
 Assemblies take place each week during form time, and additional assemblies are organised to mark special events, such as St Nicholas day, Advent or Holy Week.

 All charitable work is closely tied into the message of the gospel and is accompanied by prayer and celebration.
 There is a pattern of responding to local and international tragedies through personal prayer and shared prayer activities.
 Events such as Remembrance Day or Holocaust Memorial Day are celebrated throughout the school.